 - do light exercise at home, or outside once a day.

 Links to more information about coronavirus

 - GOV.UK: coronavirus – guidance and support

-- GOV.UK: coronavirus advice for travellers
+- GOV.UK: advice for people travelling abroad

 Bereavement advice and support